1862 Pacific Northwest smallpox epidemic: Spread to the north

 The Tsimshian forced away from Victoria brought smallpox to Fort Simpson, whence it spread widely starting in June 1862.
 By early July the native settlement outside the fort was deserted due to deaths and people fleeing the area.
 The Tsimshian settlement at Metlakatla had only just been founded by the missionary William Duncan, who intended it to be a utopian Christian community.
 Duncan was able to quarantine Metlakatla by refusing to allow natives to be admitted who showed any signs of smallpox.
 His efforts resulted in Metlakatla being mostly spared from the disease.
 Duncan also used the epidemic to proselytize, saying that the epidemic had been sent by God as a punishment for the sins of the Tsimshian, and that those who repented and "came to Jesus" and were baptized would be spared.
 Duncan also recorded news about the spread of the disease up the Skeena River, and elsewhere, as refugees sought entrance to Metlakatla.

 Tlingits driven from Victoria brought smallpox to the Stikine River area.
-Some of the refugees were escorted by the gunboat HMS Topaz all the way from Victoria to Alaska.
+Some of the refugees were escorted by the gunboat HMS Topaz all the way from Victoria to Russian America.
 No records survive of the situation in the Stikine area during July and August, when the epidemic was likely at its height.
 In early September HMS Devastation visited the area and noted major population loss and the continuing spread of smallpox.
 The epidemic spread north into the Alexander Archipelago but was limited due to an extensive Russian vaccination program.
 Some Tlingit groups had not been part of the Russian program and these were decimated by the disease, especially the Henya Tlingit of northern Prince of Wales island.
 The Mainland Tlingit suffered losses of about 60%, and the Island Tlingit about 37%.

 Other indigenous peoples who suffered major population loss include the Saanich (about 72%), Nisga'a (about 37%), Gitxsan (about 22%), Sabassas or Kitkatla Tsimshian (about 67%), Wuikinuxv (Oweekeno), as well as the interior nations of the Nlaka'pamux, Stʼatʼimc, Dakelh, Tsilhqotʼin, and Secwepemc, among others.